United Airlines cutting 35 flights per day from Newark Airport as problems persist

 "It's now clear – and the FAA tells us – that Newark airport cannot handle the number of planes that are scheduled to operate there in the weeks and months ahead," United CEO Scott Kirby said.
 "It's disappointing to make further cuts to an already reduced schedule at Newark, but since there is no way to resolve the near-term structural FAA staffing issues, we feel like there is no other choice in order to protect our customers."

-Saturday afternoon some arriving flights were delayed by more than three hours.
+Some arriving flights were delayed Saturday afternoon by more than three hours, according to the Federal Aviation Administration.
 Departures were delayed up to 45 minutes.

+An FAA spokesperson blamed the problems on equipment issues, runway construction and staffing shortages in Philadelphia, where the traffic control center overseeing Newark's airspace is located.

 "As a passenger it is frustrating"

-There have been at least 800 delays and 150 cancellations at Newark since Tuesday.
+There have been over 800 delays and 150 cancellations at Newark since Tuesday, authorities said.

-A group of air traffic controllers in Philadelphia have repeatedly called out of work this week following Monday's equipment outages, a source familiar with the situation told CBS News.
+Late this week, 20% of air traffic controllers in Philadelphia walked off the job, frustrated with equipment outages and staffing shortages, a source familiar with the situation told CBS News.
+The Philly air traffic control center oversees the airspace in Newark.

 On Friday, Transportation Secretary Sean Duffy unveiled plans to revamp the decades-old air traffic control system, saying details will be revealed this coming week.